-92. In the Declaration adopted at the Fifth Summit of the Community of Latin American and Caribbean States, held in Punta Cana, Dominican Republic, on 25 January 2017, Heads of State and Government reiterated the Latin American and Caribbean character of Puerto Rico and, in taking note of the decisions on Puerto Rico adopted by the Special Committee, reaffirmed that the matter was of interest to the Community of Latin American and Caribbean States.
+- 92. In the Declaration adopted at the Fifth Summit of the Community of Latin American and Caribbean States, held in Punta Cana, Dominican Republic, on 25 January 2017, Heads of State and Government reiterated the Latin American and Caribbean character of Puerto Rico and, in taking note of the decisions on Puerto Rico adopted by the Special Committee, reaffirmed that the matter was of interest to the Community of Latin American and Caribbean States.
 In that vein, they commended the amnesty recently granted by the United States to the independence leader, Mr. López Rivera.
-Member countries of the Community committed themselves to continue working, in the framework of international law, particularly in the framework of General Assembly resolution 1514 (XV), to make the region of Latin America and the Caribbean a territory free of colonialism and colonies.

-93. The Final Declaration adopted by the Heads of State and Government of the Bolivarian Alliance for the Peoples of Our America - Peoples' Trade Agreement (ALBA-TCP), who met in Havana on 14 December 2014, ratified Puerto Rico's Latin American and Caribbean nature and reiterated that its full independence and decolonization constituted a matter of great interest to the member countries of ALBA-TCP.
-On 18 September 2021, 31 members of the Community of Latin American and Caribbean States held a summit in Mexico City and adopted a special declaration on Puerto Rico that reiterated their support for the decolonization of Puerto Rico and the applicability of General Assembly resolution 1514 (XV), recognized the ongoing efforts taken by the Special Committee and expressed their support for the resolutions adopted by the Committee.
+Member countries of the Community committed themselves to continue working, in the framework of international law, particularly in the framework of General Assembly resolution 1514 (XV), to make the region of Latin America and the Caribbean a territory free of colonialism and colonies. - 93.
+In a Special Declaration on the Question of Puerto Rico, the Heads of State and Government of the States of Latin America and the Caribbean, meeting in Mexico on 18 September 2021 on the occasion of the Sixth Summit of Heads of State and Government of the Community of Latin American and Caribbean States, reaffirmed the Latin American and Caribbean character of Puerto Rico and recognized the efforts made and the resolutions adopted by the Special Committee about the situation in Puerto Rico, the most recent on 18 June 2021.
+They reiterated that it was a matter of high interest to the Community, as had been emphasized at the highest level at its Fifth Summit, and they committed to undertaking to continue to work in the framework of international law, in particular General Assembly resolution 1514 (XV), to put an end quickly and unconditionally to colonialism in all its forms and manifestations in the Latin American and Caribbean region. - 94.
+The Final Declaration adopted by the Heads of State and Government of the Bolivarian Alliance for the Peoples of Our America Peoples' Trade Agreement (ALBA-TCP), who met in Havana on 14 December 2014, ratified Puerto Rico's Latin American and Caribbean nature and reiterated that its full independence and decolonization constituted a matter of great interest to the member countries of ALBA-TCP.